 How to harmonise and support the development of the thought sense

 Harmonising the life sense also harmonises the thought sense.
 Children can be read traditional Grimm’s Fairytales and share in prayer and verse which serves to build a reverent relationship to something greater than the material self.
-These practices are also beneficial for adults, as is poetry, history, art exhibitions, as well as studying the way symbols are used in myths, legends, and languages.
+These practices are also beneficial for adults, as is poetry, history, art exhibitions, and studying the way symbols are used in myths, legends, and languages.

 Forms of spiritual development that strengthen the individual’s relationship to the truth and harmony within the cosmos and the meaning of life also extend the sense of thought.